Virtual Cook & Chat with Tom Colicchio

 Tom appears in and served as Executive Producer on A Place at the Table, Participant Media’s documentary about food and security in America.
 It was produced and directed by Kristi Jacobson and Colicchio’s wife Lori Silverbush and premiered at the 2012 Sundace Film Film Festival.
 Magnolia Pictures released the film on March 1, 2013.

 Tom and his restaurants give back to the community by supporting charities including Children of Bellevue, City Harvest, Alex’s Lemonade Foundation, United Way of New York, and Food Bank for New York City.
-He lives in the West Village with his wife, Lori Silverbush, and three sons.
+He lives in Brooklyn with his wife, Lori Silverbush, and three sons.